 You may also like: 30 musicians with legendarily long careers

 Kodie Shane: ‘Young Heartthrob’ (2018)

-Kodie Shane began rapping at 14, and released a breakout single titled “Sad” in 2016 when she was 18.
-Shane later joined rap group Sailing Team, but her first solo album “Young Heartthrob” became a showcase for her vocal talent and range.
+Kodie Shane began rapping at 14 and released a breakout single, “Sad,” in 2016 when she was 18.
+Shane later joined the rap group Sailing Team, but her first solo album, “Young Heartthrob,” became a showcase for her vocal talent and range.
 Shane identifies as queer and mentions herself as so in the album.

 Tyler, the Creator: ‘Igor’ (2019)

-Rapper Tyler, the Creator was initially known for being a part of the Odd Future group and releasing several solo mixtapes and albums before his fifth album, titled “Igor.”
-Tyler is openly gay or bisexual, and many of his songs, including those in “Igor,” stem from his personal experiences with love and heartbreak.
-“Igor” was a huge critical success, even winning Best Rap Album at the 2020 Grammys.
+Rapper Tyler, the Creator was initially known for being a part of the Odd Future group and releasing several solo mixtapes and albums before his fifth album “Igor.”
+It’s speculated that Tyler identifies as gay or possibly bisexual, and many of his songs, including those in “Igor,” stem from his personal experiences with love and heartbreak.
+“Igor” became a huge critical success and even took home Best Rap Album at the 2020 Grammys.